drseg/swift-fsm/README.md

 ### Example

-Let’s imagine an extension to our turnstile rules: under some circumstances, we want to enforce the ‘everyone pays’ rule by entering the alarming state if a `.pass` is detected when still in the `.locked` state, yet in others, perhaps at rush hour, we want to be more permissive in order to avoid disruption to other passengers.
+Let’s imagine an extension to our turnstile rules: under some circumstances, we want to enforce the ‘everyone pays’ rule by entering the alarming state if a `.pass` is detected when still in the `.locked` state.
+In others, perhaps at rush hour, we want to be more permissive in order to avoid disruption to other passengers.

 We could implement a time of day check somewhere else in the system, perhaps inside the implementation of the `alarmOn` function to decide what the appropriate behaviour should be: